kutte013/check_sap_hostctrl/README.md

 I have to methodes to use this check.

 	1. You must install the hostctrl on the icinga-system.
-	   You can use the sapcontrol-binarie directly from icinga-system without ssh and sudo.
+	   Use the sapcontrol-binarie directly from icinga-system without ssh and sudo.
 	   That is the preferred way!!

 	2. You can use check_by_ssh and use the sapcontrol on the remote-machine The binary use the account <root> to connect to the system.
 	   This is sap-standard!
-	   You must configure the sudo command on the remote-machine.
+	   Configure the sudo command on the remote-machine.
 	   The check_plugin should only use with your nagios-user and check per ssh the remote-machine.

 	   This is the command ->